sangkilc/ICSE-2020-SV-Handbook/README.md

 1. Where can I access youtube live videos?
     - You should be able to see youtube links in the live rooms of `clowdr`.

+1. Where can I access all the youtube videos?
+    - All the videos are already uploaded in here: https://www.youtube.com/c/ICSEconf/playlists